 and assist in developing strategies to encourage new gifts and

-increase contributions.
-Directly solicit and close gifts from
+prospective donors.
+Directly solicit and close gifts from these

-- Work with the Director of Development and Regional and
+- Work with the Regional Director and Development Director to

-participation in fundraising.
-May provide staff support to the
+May provide staff support to the Glass Leadership Institute.

-relationships with participants and create opportunities for their
+Solicit and cultivate relationships with participants, and create

 - Cultivate and maintain community relationships and community

 outreach.
 Identify potential speakers and may establish a